Table of Contents

 - Myocardial infarction

-- Global ischaemia e.g. mesenteric, bowel, renal, spinal cord, visceral ischaemia/infarction
+- Global ischemia e.g. mesenteric, bowel, renal, spinal cord, visceral ischemia/infarction

-- Compression: oesophagus, SVC, ganglia (sympathetic chain causing Horner’s syndrome), airway, left recurrent laryngeal nerve (hoarseness and vocal cord paralysis).
+- Compression: esophagus, SVC, ganglia (sympathetic chain causing Horner’s syndrome), airway, left recurrent laryngeal nerve (hoarseness and vocal cord paralysis).

 - Aortic aneurysm